Russia demands Interpol explain refusal to track down financier

 Russia’s Interior Ministry said it was “perplexed” by the decision and demanded Interpol explain its reasoning without delay.

-“The Ministry continues to consider Interpol an organisation that is not guided by political decisions or value judgments,” the ministry said in a statement posted on its website.
+“The Ministry continues to consider Interpol an organization that is not guided by political decisions or value judgments,” the ministry said in a statement posted on its website.

 “Consequently, the Russian Interior Ministry counts on receiving in the near future a comprehensive explanation of the official position of Interpol’s General Secretariat...in relation to its refusal to execute the request.”